kosyfrances/heroku_log_drain_elk_stack/README.md

 ```
 **Update settings in the repository locally**
 - Look for `prod_inventory.ini` file in the root of the project and change the IP address on it to that of your EC2 instance.
-- Look for `vars.yml` file in the root of the project and change the values of the variables to yours.
+- Look for `vars.yml` file in the root of the project and change the values of the variables to yours, where `host_user` is the name of the user account in the distro e.g _ubuntu_, `server_ip` is the IP address of your EC2 instance, username and password can be whatever you want.

 **Run the project against the EC2 instance**
 - Run the following in your local machine against the instance.